Gartner’s 2018 Hype Cycle for Emerging Technologies

 Evercell™ will give us, at last, an inexpensive, reliable, continuous source of power for small wireless devices.
 It promises to drive a major expansion of the Internet of Things and improve our lives in many other ways.

-Face® is a member of the BRIDG consortium, which will spearhead the initial manufacture and marketing of Evercell™.
+Face® is a member of the BRIDG consortium, which will be among the leaders in the early integration of Evercell™ in wireless sensors.

 A not-for-profit, industry-led public-private partnership based in Osceola County, Florida, BRIDG specializes in advanced sensors, optics, photonics and advanced manufacturing devices.